ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

 If you are receiving a message that AKO is not trusted, you need to update your DoD Certificates

-Are you having problems accessing AKO now that Microsoft has pushed out Internet Explorer 9 as a critical update, and the ideas above did not help?
-If so, read how to uninstall IE 9 from your computer.
+Are you having problems accessing AKO now that Microsoft has pushed out Internet Explorer 11 as a critical update?
+Go through this guide again.

 The process of registering your CAC with AKO was removed on 1 May 2011.
 This also means dual CAC holders can use either issued CAC.
 Read more about it here.